-During the year, significant disposal of subsidiaries relates to Keppel Bay Tower Pte.
+In the prior year, significant disposal of subsidiaries relates to Keppel Bay Tower Pte.
 Ltd., First King Properties Limited, Chengdu Shengshi Jingwei Real Estate Co., Ltd. and the disposal of 51% equity stake in Tianjin Fushi Property Development Co., Ltd. Keppel Bay Tower Pte.
 Ltd. was disposed to an associated company of the Group.